One of the easiest ways to make some money on the side is to take part in paid market research.

 However, you can’t turn participating in focus groups into a full-time job.
 There’s no guarantee which studies you will qualify for, and you can go through dry patches when you don’t seem to get anything.

-I’ve found that if you actively sign up to several platforms, make sure you participate and read all the emails they send you, it’s usually feasible to get onto two or three studies each month.
+I’ve found that if you actively sign up to several platforms, make sure you participate and read all the emails they send you, it’s usually feasible to get onto one or two studies each month.
 However, your individual milage will vary.
 While I get onto small business studies, I’m not invited to those for stay at home mums!

 All in all, research work itself pays very well, but it’s definitely more of a side gig than a job.

 Where to Find Online Focus Groups and Paid Research Studies

 There are numerous sites online offering paid market research opportunities.
 As with surveys, this is an area where scammers do search for prey, so it’s important to do your own “due diligence” before you get involved with any company.
 There are some suggestions below.
 When it comes to avoiding scams, this article provides some tips.

 User Interviews is a US-based company that recruits for a range of focus groups and studies.
 Although the firm is US-based, it’s recently started to take on participants in Australia as well as the US, with the UK, France, Germany and South Africa coming next.
 (I was advised of this in July 2020).

 User Interviews is an ideal first site to join for this kind of work, because once you’ve signed up you can simply browse a list of available studies and apply to any where you think you meet the criteria.

 The studies here tend to pay very well, with rates ranging from 40 to several hundred Dollars per hour.
 The higher rates are for more specialised studies, and this site really does illustrate our point about how random the requirements can be.

 There are lots of studies to choose from – over 50 when I last updated this article.
 It’s obviously wise to check back regularly for any new ones you might qualify for.